Klarna shares jump 30% in their debut on Wall Street

-Klarna sold 34.3 million shares to investors at $40 a share late Tuesday.
-That's above the forecasted range of $35 to $37 a share and values the company at more than $15 billion.
-The stock is expected to start trading once the NYSE is able to initiate the first batch of trades.
+Klarna stock opened at $52 a share, a 30% premium to the company's $40 pricing late Tuesday.
+It took roughly three-and-a-half hours for the specialists on the floor of the NYSE to manually price the first batch of trades of the company.

-The amount of money raised in Klarna's IPO, approximately $1.37 billion, is the largest IPO this year, according to Renaissance Capital.
+More than 34 million shares worth approximately $1.37 billion were sold to investors, making it the largest IPO this year, according to Renaissance Capital.
 That's notable because 2025 has been one of the busier years for companies going public.

 Founded in 2005 as a payments company, Klarna entered the U.S. buy-now-pay-later market in 2015 in partnership with department store operator Macy’s.
 Since then, Klarna has expanded to hundreds of thousands of merchants and embedded itself in internet browsers and digital wallets as an alternative to credit cards.
 The company recently announced a partnership with Walmart.